 Legacy and Lessons Learned

-2. Lessons in Unity and Cooperation
+2. The Case of Unity and Cooperation

 3. Symbolic Icon